-- Authors agree that they will not enter the submitted works to other contests or publishers for the duration of the contest and the announcement of the winners.
-Failure to comply will disqualify the author from the Stories of the Nature of Cities 2099 Prize for Urban Flash Fiction (SNC2099).
+- Submissions must be previously unpublished, and the full rights held by the author and submitter of the work.
+Authors agree that they will not enter the submitted works to other contests or publishers for the duration of the contest.
+Doing so will disqualify the author from the Stories of the Nature of Cities 2020 prize (SNC2020).

 - Copyright of the intellectual property of any work remains with the author.

 - Submissions must be submitted in English, and will be reviewed in English.
 (Sorry, we simply don’t have the capacity to review stories in multiple languages.)

 - All judging will be “blind”; that is, judges will not know the names of the authors.

 - Submissions will not be considered is they (a) arrive after the deadline; (b) are not submitted via the official online form; (c) are more than 750 words.